leoTigers/ece-webtech-2021-fall/courses/webtech/modules/03.storage/lab.md

 - messages

 The relationships are as follow:
-- channels have messages
+- channels have 0 or more messages
+- channels have 1 or more users
-- messages have an owner
+- messages have a single author
 - no need for a user to list the messages he sent

 ## Part 1: test coverage for every entity